kenjis/ci-hmvc-ci-phpunit-test/README.md

 ## Note

 * codeigniter-modular-extensions-hmvc is popular but a very complex system, and is against CodeIgniter's basic design.
 It brings complexity to CodeIgniter.
 * So to work CodeIgniter HMVC and ci-phpunit-test together is still under way.
+See <https://github.com/kenjis/ci-phpunit-test/issues/34>.
 * If you can avoid to use it, I recommend not use it.
 If you look for modular system, see <https://github.com/kenjis/codeigniter-simple-module>.

 ## Requirements